dgrisham/bbmp/README.md

 -   `k`: Move the cursor up
 -   `j`: Move the cursor left
 -   `l`: Move the cursor right
--   `C-d`: Move the cursor one page down
+-   `Ctrl-d`: Move the cursor one page down
--   `C-u`: Move the cursor one page up
+-   `Ctrl-u`: Move the cursor one page up
 -   `g`: Move the cursor to the first album
 -   `G`: Move the cursor to the last album
 -   `o`: Move the cursor to the currently playing album